-A tomato’s growing season can be anywhere from 60 days to over 100 days, depending on what variety you’ve planted, so don’t be worried if one tomato plant is ready to harvest before another!
+A tomato’s growing season can be anywhere from 60 days to over 100 days, depending on what variety you’ve planted.
+Don’t be worried if one tomato plant is ready to harvest before another!
 You do need to be sure, though, that you don’t plant them in the ground too soon.
 Tomatoes are a warm crop and as such can’t handle frost.
 In most areas, you shouldn’t transplant your tomatoes into an outdoor garden bed until the late spring or early summer.

 - Don’t overcrowd seedlings.
 An overcrowded environment prevents proper growth and can stress the plants.